 - Please be aware that you have 6 months from the start of your pre-licensing class to take the exam.
 We encourage you to take the exam as soon as possible.
 Once you register for the exam, you must take the NH Salesperson exam within 3 months of the registration date.

 - The NH Salesperson Pre-Licensing course affidavit, the $155 NH Salesperson Exam fee (payable to: Treasurer, State of NH), and the NH Salesperson Exam Registration form need to be mailed or personally delivered to the NH Real Estate Commission at 7 Eagle Square, Concord, NH 03301.

-- It may take a week or more for the NH Real Estate Commission to process your NH Salesperson Exam Registration and they then notify the “AMP” testing service.
-You will receive an exam registration notice from the “AMP” testing service provider via a postcard or an email.
+- It may take a week or more for the NH Real Estate Commission to process your NH Salesperson Exam Registration and they then notify the “PSI” testing service.
+You will receive an exam registration notice from the “PSI” testing service provider via a postcard or an email.
 Please contact the NH Real Estate Commission about the status of your exam registration if it is more than two weeks.
 You must take the exam within 3 months of your registration.

 - A computerized printout of your results for both the National and NH specific sections are given to you directly after you complete the exam.
 If you do not pass both the National and NH Specific portions or either one of those portions of the exam, you must re-take the failed portion(s).
 You will need to complete a new NH Salesperson exam registration form including your NH Salesperson Exam results printout, and then send it to the NH Real Estate Commission along with the $155 exam fee (made payable to: Treasurer, State of NH).